Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications.md

 }
 ```

 Like I said, the implementation is deliberately simple for now.
-We aren't even
+We aren't
-handling debounce.
+even handling debounce or cancellation, but you might see how you would go
+about implementing them.

+## A Brief Intermission For Refactoring

+I don't know about you, but we've only written a couple states so far and I'm
+already feeling like that `Drawing` trait will turn into a massive interface
+pretty quickly.

+The way I see it, our `Drawing` (the interface a `State` can use to interact
+with the outside world) is something which gives us access to the ECS's
+[`specs::World`][specs-world], has a `Viewport` representing which part of
+the drawing is being displayed, the `UndoRedoBuffer`, and maybe some knobs
+and levers for communicating with the UI (e.g. to request that the canvas
+gets redrawn).

+Using this interpretation, the current `Drawing` trait seems a little...
+confused.

+Even its name isn't quite correct.
+We aren't necessarily giving each `State` a
+reference to the drawing, they're getting contextual information relevant to
+the drawing and application as a whole.
+Hmm...
+How about `ApplicationContext`?

 ## Wiring it Up to the UI